• Home

 The show begins with Peter welcoming Susan Tellem, Co-founder of American Tortoise Rescue.
 A recent law enforcement investigation in Los Angeles netted 70 baby turtles being illegally offered for sale, and Susan’s organization took them all in.
 Plus, World Turtle Day is coming up; it’s celebrated in many locations around the globe.
 Then, Lori and […]

-Filed Under: 2017 archive, 2017 show archive, Dogs, General Information, Turtles, Veterinary topics Tagged With: Pets, cats, Dogs, veterinary, salamanders
+Filed Under: 2017 show archive, 2017 archive, Dogs, General Information, Turtles, Veterinary topics Tagged With: Pets, cats, Dogs, veterinary, salamanders

 Animals Today March 11, 2017.
 Obesity in dogs and cats is getting more common.
 Neat products reviewed.
 Toxicities of rodenticides.
 Manatees!
 Dolphins!